Nabunturan

-Nabunturan, officially the Municipality of Nabunturan (Lungsod sa Nabunturan; Bayan ng Nabunturan), is a 1st class municipality and capital of the province of Davao de Oro, Philippines.
+Nabunturan, officially the Municipality of Nabunturan (Lungsod sa Nabunturan; Bayan ng Nabunturan), is a municipality and capital of the province of Davao de Oro, Philippines.
 According to the 2020 census, it has a population of 84,340 people.

 The municipality is home to the Mainit Hot Springs Protected Landscape.

 History

 The town of Nabunturan was once a barangay of Municipality of Compostela.
-The origin of the name is from buntod, the Cebuano term for "mountain."
-The word "Nabunturan" means "surrounded by mountains" in English.
+The origin of the name is from bungtod, the Cebuano term for “hill.”
+The word Nabunturan means “surrounded by hills” in English (nabungturan).
 The early settlement was governed by a headman called Bagani, but was under the supervision of the Municipal District President of Compostela over matters concerning civil affairs.
 For the maintenance of peace and order, the area was under the immediate supervision of the Philippine Constabulary Detachment of Camp Kalaw, Moncayo.
 From barangay Jaguimitan in the north to barangay Mawab (now a municipality in the south), the whole Compostela town was divided into two (2) municipal districts: the district of Moncayo, and the district of Compostela, with the latter's seat of local government in barangay Nabunturan, now the municipality of Nabunturan.